Our Orange Pekoe tea adds depth of flavour and tenderizes the meat, replacing the traditional red wine in this robust dinner recipe.

 - Gradually stir the tea and beef broth into the vegetable mixture.

-- Transfer to the oven to braise for 45 minutes; uncover and continue to braise for 45 minutes or until meat is very tender and the sauce is thickened.
+- Transfer to the oven to braise for 45 minutes.
+Uncover and continue to braise for 45 minutes or until meat is very tender and the sauce has thickened.

 - Serve over mashed potatoes or creamy polenta.

 - The short ribs can be made a day ahead.
 If desired, skim the fat off the top before reheating gently in the oven until warmed through.